 (v) (A) receives public funding; or (B) is run as a business venture, either for-profit or not-for-profit.

-Utah Code 62A-2-101(35): “Residential support” (a) means arranging for or providing the necessities of life as a protective service to individuals or families who have a disability or who are experiencing a dislocation or emergency that prevents them from providing these services for themselves or their families.
+Utah Code 62A-2-101(38): “Residential support program” (a) means a program that arranges for or provides the necessities of life as a protective service to individuals or families who have a disability or who are experiencing a dislocation or emergency that prevents them from providing these services for themselves or their families.

-(b) “Residential support” includes providing a supervised living environment for persons with dysfunctions or impairments that are: (i) emotional; (ii) psychological; (iii) developmental; or (iv) behavioral.
+(b) “Residential support program” includes a program that provides a supervised living environment for individuals with dysfunctions or impairments that are: (i) emotional; (ii) psychological; (iii) developmental; or (iv) behavioral.

-(c) Treatment is not a necessary component of residential support.
+(c) Treatment is not a necessary component of a residential support program.

-(d) “Residential support” does not include: (i) a recovery residence; or (ii) residential services that are performed: (A) exclusively under contract with the Division of Services for People with Disabilities; or (B) in a facility that serves fewer than four individuals.
+(d) “Residential support program” does not include: (i) a recovery residence; or (ii) a program that provides residential services that are performed: (A) exclusively under contract with the department and provided to individuals through the Division of Services for People with Disabilities; or (B) in a facility that serves fewer than four individuals.

 Utah Administrative Code R501-19-2: Residential treatment programs offer room and board and provides for or arranges for the provision of specialized treatment, rehabilitation or habilitation services for persons with emotional, psychological, developmental, or behavioral dysfunctions, impairments, or chemical dependencies.
 In residential treatment programs, consumers are assisted in acquiring the social and behavioral skills necessary for living independently in the community in accordance with Subsection 62A-2-101(15).